What is the ZIP file format?

 Standalone or combined ZIP file?

-CAST provides the Health Dashboard in a ZIP as follows:
+CAST provides the Engineering Dashboard in two ZIP files as follows:

-- There is no need to specifically configure a URL for your Engineering Dashboard drilldown (via the "microscope" icon) - when using the combined "ZIP" file, access to the Engineering Dashboard from the Health Dashboard is pre-configured.
+- There is no need to specifically configure a URL for your Engineering Dashboard drilldown (via the "microscope" icon) from the Health Dashboard - when using the combined "ZIP" file, access to the Engineering Dashboard from the Health Dashboard is pre-configured.

 - Security access and authentication is common to both Dashboards.
 Therefore, if you setup Active Directory authentication, then this must be used to access both Dashboards - you cannot use "Default Authentication" for one Dashboard and "Active Directory" for the other.